kagisearch/kagi-docs/orion/src/misc/technical.md

 Parse Reading List as json and print all URLs
-> plutil -convert json -o - 'Library/Application Support/Orion/Defaults/reading_list.plist' | jq -r '.[].url.relative
+> plutil -convert json -o - ~/Library/Application\ Support/Orion/Defaults/reading_list.plist | jq -r '.[].url.relative'

 Start Orion without any extensions active
 > Rename ~/Library/Application Support/Orion/Defaults/Extensions directory before launch.
 And after that rename this directory to Extensions again to have them back.

 Orion's history is an sqllite database.
 Here's a simple snippet to get you started
-> sqlite3 ~/Library/Application\ Support/Orion/Defaults/history 'SELECT url FROM history_items INNER JOIN visits ON visits.history_item_id = hist ory_items.id GROUP BY url ORDER BY count(visits.visit_time) DESC LIMIT 10'
+> sqlite3 ~/Library/Application\ Support/Orion/Defaults/history 'SELECT url FROM history_items INNER JOIN visits ON visits.history_item_id = history_items.id GROUP BY url ORDER BY count(visits.visit_time) DESC LIMIT 10'

 And here's a one-liner that will let you fuzzy search your history using fzf